lilianweng/lil-log/_posts/2020-10-29-open-domain-question-answering.md

 where $$\text{BATCH}(\mathcal{Z})$$ is the set of evidence blocks in the same batch used as sampled negatives.

 After such pretraining, the BERT retriever is expected to have representations good enough for evidence retrieval.
 Only the question encoder needs to be fine-tuned for answer extraction.
-In other words, the evidence block encoder ($$\mathbf{W}_b$$ and $$\text{BERT}_B$$) is fixed and thus all the evidence block encodings can be pre-computed with support for [fast maximum inner product search](#fast-maximum-inner-product-search-mips).
+In other words, the evidence block encoder (i.e., $$\mathbf{W}_z$$ and $$\text{BERT}_z$$) is fixed and thus all the evidence block encodings can be pre-computed with support for [fast Maximum Inner Product Search (MIPS)](#fast-maximum-inner-product-search-mips).

 ![ORQA-reader]({{ '/assets/images/ORQA-reader.png' | relative_url }})
 {: style="width: 65%;" class="center"}
-*Fig. 7.
+*Fig. 9.
 An illustration of the reader component in ORQA.
-(Image source: [https://github.com/danqi/acl2020-openqa-tutorial](https://github.com/danqi/acl2020-openqa-tutorial))*
+(Image source: [acl2020-openqa-tutorial/slides/part5](https://github.com/danqi/acl2020-openqa-tutorial/blob/master/slides/part5-dense-retriever-e2e-training.pdf))*

-The reader follows the same design as in the original BERT QA experiments ([Devlin, et al. 2018](https://arxiv.org/abs/1810.04805)).
+The reader follows the same design as in the original [BERT RC]({{ site.baseurl }}{% post_url 2019-01-31-generalized-language-models %}#use-bert-in-downstream-tasks) experiments.
 It learns in a supervised manner, while the parameters of the evidence block encoder are fixed and all other parameters are fine-tuned.
 Given a question $$x$$ and a gold answer string $$y$$, the reader loss contains two parts:

 $$
 \mathcal{L}(x, y) = \mathcal{L}_\text{early}(x, y) + \mathcal{L}_\text{full}(x, y)
 $$

 (1) Find all correct text spans within top $$k$$ evidence blocks and optimize for the marginal likelihood of a text span $$s$$ that matches the true answer $$y$$:

 $$
 \begin{aligned}